dky/dotfiles/README.md

-# Linux boot strap dotfiles
+# Bootstrap Linux dotfiles

+## Usage: ./install, this wipes out all your current files, so be sure!